 Decluttering is the essential first step when you decide to downsize.
 Practical downsizing storage tips focus on functionality and emotional management.
 Start by sorting through belongings room by room, keeping only what is necessary and most meaningful.
 This manageable step-by-step process helps ease the emotional burden of parting with sentimental items.

-Addressing the emotional side of downsizing is also important.
-It can be difficult to let go of sentimental belongings.
-Still, strategies like creating a memory box for special items or gifting treasured belongings to family members can help keep memories alive in a more compact and organized way.
+Emotional Downsizing: Parting with sentimental belongings can be challenging.
+Create a memory box for special items or consider gifting treasured belongings to family members, keeping the memories alive in a more compact and organized way.

 What safety considerations should seniors keep in mind when organizing storage?